FMLA and OFLA

 Under FMLA, "qualifying" family members are an employee's spouse, parent or child.
 In addition to the family members listed above, the following family members are also "qualifying" under OFLA:

 A child’s spouse or domestic partner, a parent’s spouse or domestic partner, a sibling or stepsibling or the sibling’s or stepsibling’s spouse or domestic partner, a grandparent or the grandparent’s spouse or domestic partner, a grandchild or the grandchild’s spouse or domestic partner, a domestic partner, or any individual related by blood or affinity whose close association with a covered individual is the equivalent of a family relationship.
-A statement of Affinity may be required to show that such a bond exists.
+An Affinity Relationship Form may be required to show that such a bond exists.

 Serious Health Condition